Gunjan933/c-bot-discord/README.md

 ```bash
 nohup python bot.py &
 ```

-Also you can create a service for it if you are running Ubuntu 15.04 or newer you can create a simple systemd service file to run it as follows
+Else, also you can create a service for it if you are running Ubuntu 15.04 or newer you can create a simple systemd service file to run it as follows

 ```
 [Unit]